Rules for Scratchcard Games

-12.1 Camelot’s decision about whether or not a Scratchcard is a Winning Scratchcard (or in relation to any other matter or dispute that arises out of the payment or non-payment of Prizes) will be final and binding, provided that it is a reasonable decision.
+12.1 Camelot’s decision about whether or not a Scratchcard is a Winning Scratchcard (or in relation to any other matter or dispute that arises out of the payment or non-payment of Prizes) will be final and binding, provided that it is a reasonable decision (and subject to rule 12.4).
 Without limiting the effect of the previous sentence, following any such decision made by Camelot, Camelot may (at its discretion) reimburse the cost of the Scratchcard or replace the disputed Scratchcard with a Scratchcard for any current Game of the same price.

-12.2 The remedy in Rule 12.1 will be the Player’s sole and exclusive remedy, and any reimbursement or replacement will fully discharge Camelot from any liability in respect of such a dispute.
+12.2 The remedy in Rule 12.1 will be the Player’s sole and exclusive remedy, and any reimbursement or replacement will fully discharge Camelot from any liability in respect of such a dispute (subject to rule 12.4).
 Camelot will not be liable to pay any interest in respect of any reimbursement made under this Rule 12.

 13.1 Any person who obtains a Scratchcard or submits a Scratchcard for validation or who claims a Prize in whatever capacity, agrees to be bound by the provisions of any applicable legislation, these Rules, the relevant Game Procedures, any Game Specific Rules that apply, any information on the relevant Scratchcard (all as amended from time to time) and any other rules or procedures Camelot may issue in respect of that Game.

 13.2 Camelot may change these Rules and any Game Procedures, Game Specific Rules and other rules or procedures issued by Camelot, at any time.
 The changes will be effective from the date of their publication (or any earlier time Camelot states) and will apply to Scratchcards bought after publication of the changes, and/or Scratchcards bought before that date if reasonable in the circumstances.